svott03/MLI/README.md

 Setup MongoDB with your current IP Address.
 Put MongoDB API Key in .env variable called MONGO_KEY.
 Upload original training Data to MongoDB.
 Now clone repo and execute "go run main.go".
 Open "http://localhost:8080/index.html".
 Now use GUI to upload new data points, train model, and run model!

+Write a prediction script and import it into modelService/files

 Initialize MongoDB